To my readers......

 Gilgamesh - Broken on the Wheel

 It's noticeable how he shows the two protagonists looking towards each other.
 The prisoner is not simply enduring his torment stoically, as is often the case in pictures like this, but showing emotion at his predicament.
-He might be pleading for mercy, expressing defiance or simply watching with dread for the next turn of the wheel but his feelings are part a significant element of the image.
+He might be pleading for mercy, expressing defiance or simply watching for the next turn of the wheel with dread, but his feelings are part a significant element of the image.
 The Devil seems unmoved and determined to continue.

-Erotic undertones are supplied by the relatively inconspicuous cock binding and we might imagine the Devil is just returning to the lever having cruelly induced his prisoner's arousal, exposing his perverse pleasure in the agony.
+Erotic undertones are supplied by the relatively inconspicuous cock binding and we might imagine the Devil is just returning to the lever having cruelly induced his prisoner's arousal, exposing his perverse pleasure in suffering such agony.

 Gilgamesh - Torture Frame

-This is a complex torment worthy of of the Devil's reputation in the Christian religion and given the artist's Latin American background, it's tempting to make that a connection with these pictures.
+This is a complex torment worthy of of the Devil's reputation in the Christian religion and given the artist's Latin American background, it's tempting to make that connection with these pictures.
 The Christian cross is actually shown on the wall in one of his ''Heroes in Peril' images, as though referencing the tortures of The Inquisition.
 However that is an isolated example as far as I know and it's not obvious that these religious references have any deep meaning for the artist or are anything other than cultural.

 Gilgamesh - Demon Hunter Training

-I suppose demon physiology is not necessarily the same as human's but this wrinkled face does not conjure up old age so much as a very long experience of debauchery.
+I suppose demon physiology is not necessarily the same as humans but this wrinkled face does not conjure up old age so much as a very long experience of debauchery.
 So it's not surprising that having taken possession (as it were) of this interesting human foe the Demon is anxious to show him what he's been missing.

 Gilgamesh - Sergei's Desert Adventure p0